 You should always try to attend an Edcamp before organizing one.
-It will help you understand the concept and overall goals of Edcamp, and give you a better perspective about what to expect.
-If you aren't able to attend one in person or online, don't worry - it's why we created this handbook!
+It will help you to understand the concept and overall goals of Edcamp and give you a better perspective about what to expect.
+If you aren't able to attend one in person or online, don't worry - that's why we created this handbook!

-Before organizing your Edcamp, you should do some research on your area, surrounding Edcamps, possible venues, and the potential for participants and other collaborating organizers.
-There are parts of the country that have dozens of Edcamps!
-Check out www.edcamp.org to find them.
-If you find an Edcamp already established in your area, you can either look to join their team of organizers or you can still host your own.
-However, it is better to spread them out throughout the year.
+Before organizing your Edcamp, you should do some research on your area, surrounding Edcamps, possible venues, and potential participants and collaborating organizers.
+There are places all around the United States that already have dozens of Edcamps!
+Check out www.digitalpromise.org/edcamp to find them.
+If you find an Edcamp already established in your area, you can ask to join their team of organizers, or you can still host your own Edcamp.
+However, it's important to be aware of timing; it's better to spread events out throughout the year.

-New!
-For virtual Edcamps, your target audience can be broader than your geographic location - since Edcamps are public events, anyone can register for a virtual Edcamp.
-IN addition to expanding your audience, virtual Edcamps can be a great way to broaden networks for professional affinity groups.
-For example, you could organize an Edcamp to bring together paraprofessionals, or Black educators, or teachers with ESL students.
+For an online or virtual Edcamp, your target audience can be broader than your geographic location.
+Virtual Edcamps can be a great way to broaden networks across districts and regions, and to engage with affinity groups of educators.
+For example, an online Edcamp could bring together a bigger group of paraprofessionals, librarians, or teachers of students with special needs.